-The first day of the fall season traditionally happens in mid-September in most other places, but in San Diego, the fall visitor season runs from immediately after Labor Day at the first of September through November.
+The first day of the fall season traditionally happens in mid-September in most other places, but in San Diego, the fall visitor season runs from immediately after Labor Day at the first of September and runs through November.

 After school starts, family-oriented attractions will have fewer visitors.
 Fall brings fewer conventions, freeing up hotel space, and driving prices down.
 It will be mostly dry through September and October and often into November.
 In fact, September and October could easily be the best months all year for a trip.

 San Diego Weather in Fall

-San Diego beaches can be foggy in the summer (a phenomenon knows as "June Gloom"), but in fall, the skies will be clear.
-In September, you can still expect temperatures into the high 70s, but the highs will gradually drop to the mid- and low 70s by October and November, respectively.
+San Diego beaches can be foggy during the summer phenomenon known as "June Gloom," but in fall, the skies will be clear.
+In September, you can still expect temperatures into the high 70s, but the highs will gradually drop to the mid- and low 70s by October and November.
 You can get a look at average high and low temperatures, rainfall and hours of sunshine in the San Diego weather and climate guide.

-For beach days, water temperatures stay near summer highs when fall begins, hovering a little below 70°F (21°C) through September, but they drop sharply in October.
+For beach days, water temperatures stay near summer highs when fall begins, hovering a little below 70°F through September, but they drop sharply in October.
 By November, the water is almost 15°F colder than it was in September and too chilly for most people to consider swimming.

 What to Pack

-Any time of year, San Diego attire is casual, and you won't need dress clothing unless you're attending an event that requires it.
+Any time of year, San Diego attire is casual, and you won't need dress-up clothing unless you're attending an event that requires it.
 In fact, if you get too glammed up, everyone will know at a glance that you're a tourist.

 Near the ocean, layers are always a good idea, especially into the later months of fall when lows can dip into the 50s.

 Rain is unlikely at the beginning of the season, but you'll have higher chances of precipitation toward October and November, so consider bringing an umbrella or rain jacket to stay dry while exploring.

 Fall Events in San Diego